 Wild & Scenic Film Festival on Tour 2018

-We will have a raffle and silent auction featuring a variety of prizes from local businesses.
+We will have a raffle and silent auction along with a no host bar.
+Stay tuned as the evening develops.

 *** If you are interested in being a sponsor for this event, please contact us at firstname.lastname@example.org ***